rcwelsh/spm12Batch/README.md

 ![overview0](https://github.com/rcwelsh/spm12Batch/blob/main/Documentation/spm12Batch-Pipeline/spm12Batch-Pipeline.004.png)

 The philosophy of this suite is to provide automated functionality with flexibility.
 Flexibility is found with respect to ordering of steps, naming of files, and folder organization, and does not require a rigid system.
-An additional philosophy is that once a script is run once, it should not be run again as it becomes part of the documentation on how you have processed your data.
+An additional philosophy is that once a script is run, it should not be run again as it becomes part of the documentation on how you have processed your data.

 The purpose of the suite is to provide rapid processing with **_extensive documentation and logging of processes_**, and more control of pre-processing to the investigator.
 A given step of the pre-processing is run prior to the next step.
 Typically one would run a bunch of sessions for a single step.
 That is, 10 sessions could be processed in the **_distortionCorrect_** step.